-Shares of Comr non Stock Shares of Con nmon Stock Beneficially Own ed Prior to Beneficially Owned After Offering Number of Shares Offering Security Holders Number Percent Being Offered Number Percent Kingsbridge Capital Limited (1) 100,000(2) 1,366,358(3) 0 0%
+Shares of Comn Beneficially Own Offerin ed Prior to Number of Shares Shares of Common Stock Beneficially Owned After Offering Security Holders Number Percent Being Offered Number Percent Kingsbridge Capital Limited (1) 100,000(2) 1,366,358(3) 0 0%

-- Represents beneficial ownership of less than 1% of the outstanding shares of our common stock. - (1) The address of Kingsbridge is Kingsbridge Capital Limited, Attention: Mr. Tony Hillman, P.O.
+\ Represents beneficial ownership of less than 1% of the outstanding shares of our common stock.

+- (1) The address of Kingsbridge is Kingsbridge Capital Limited, Attention: Mr. Tony Hillman, P.O.
 Box 1075, Elizabeth House, 9 Castle Street, St Helier, Jersey, JE42QP, Channel Islands. - (2) Consists of 100,000 shares of common stock issuable upon exercise of a warrant, issued to Kingsbridge on December 10, 2007, which warrant is exercisable beginning June 10, 2008 and until June 10, 2013. - (3) Consists of (a) 1,266,358 shares of common stock issuable under the common stock purchase agreement we entered into with Kingsbridge on December 10, 2007, as amended, and (b) 100,000 shares of common stock issuable upon exercise of a warrant, issued to Kingsbridge on December 10, 2007, as amended, which warrant is exercisable beginning June 10, 2008 and until June 10, 2013.
 For the purposes hereof, we assume the issuance of all 1,366,358 shares under (a) and (b).
 Adam Gurney and Maria O'Donoghue have voting and investment control of the securities held by Kingsbridge.
 Kingsbridge does not accept third party investments.